How to Register a Company in Zimbabwe — Quick Answer

 - CR6 Form — declares the physical and postal address of the company’s registered office in Zimbabwe

-Step 4: Submit Documents and Pay the Registration Fee
+Step 4: Submit Documents Electronically

 Documents required: